amirabbasja/Mutual-Fund-Evaluation/README.md

 ### 13. Tracking error

-Tracking Error refers to the standard deviation of the return between the portfolio return and the benchmark return, which is an important indicator of the deviation between fund returns and target index returns.
+Tracking Error refers to the standard deviation of the difference between the portfolio return and the benchmark return, which is an important indicator of the deviation between fund returns and target index returns.
 The larger the value, the greater the risk of active investment by the fund manager, and a tracking error of more than 2% indicates a significant difference.

 ### 14. Alpha and beta of the fund